joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 23. The rest of the configuration isn't mandatory, the Update script is used by Azure when a new version of an application is created, by default the Azure VM extension will treat an upgrade like a completely new install and run the install steps unless an update script is defined.
 24. ![](/uploads/create-a-vm-application-version-microsoft-azure.png)
 25. Click **Next: Replication**
+26. Like Azure Compute Images, you can replicate your Azure VM applications across multiple regions, for example, Australia East to West Europe, and have it store it then Zone Redundant or Local storage.
+In my example, I am going to leave mine as 1 replica in Australia East on locally-redundant storage and click **Review + create**